epiverse-trace/readepi/README.md

 project_data <- data$data # accessing the acutal data
 project_metadeta <- data$metadata # acessing the metadata associated with project

-# Displaying the list of all tables in a MySQL database server
+# VIEWING THE LIST OF ALL TABLES IN A MYSQL DATABASE
 show_tables(
   credentials_file = credentials_file,
   project_id = "Rfam",
   driver_name = ""
 )
-# **Note** that the MS SQL server does not require  a driver.
+# NOTE THAT THE MS SQL SERVER DOES NOT REQUIRE A DRIVER
-# Visualize first 5 rows of the table 'author'
+# VISUAIZE FIRST 5 ROWS OF THE TABLE 'AUTHOR'
 visualise_table(
   credentials_file = credentials_file,
   source = "author", # this is the table name